qapn/gnaf-importer/README.md

     python3 import_gnaf.py
     ```

-The import take less than 20 minutes to complete on most hardware.
+The import should take less than 20 minutes to complete on most hardware.